1. Home

 Route 6 will bring you to the Bourne Bridge, the Sagamore Bridge, and all the way down the center of Cape Cod.

-If you run into Cape Cod traffic on the southern end of I-495, try detouring over to Route 28 south.
+If you run into Cape Cod traffic on the southern end of I-495, try detouring over to MA-28 south.

 Route 28 is part of the "old" Cape Cod travel route.
 It's the route we used before I-495 was completed.